tomrausch/kubernetes_public/doc/Deploy Application "it-tools".md

 it-tools   NodePart       10.111.252.184  <none>          80:30198/TCP   4m52s
 ```

-### Access The Service Locally And Remotely Via The Assigned TCP Port
+## Access The Service Locally And Remotely Via A Browser

 URLs
 - http://localhost:30198
 - http://192.168.0.136:30198

-# Create And Preserve YAML Files
+## Create And Preserve YAML Files

 Run this ```kubectl``` command to "get" the Deployment in YAML format
 ```bash